-Iris is easily the Token Mini Moe of the Pokemon Black And White games and anime series.
+Iris is easily the Token Mini-Moe of the Pokémon Black and White games and anime series.
 In Pokémon White, she challenges you with a full-fledged party of Dragon Pokémon.
 In Pokémon Black, she can teach your Dragon Pokémon the most powerful Dragon-type move.

 And in Pokémon Black 2 and White 2, she's the champion.

 Pokémon Black and White also introduced Victini, a legendary Pokémon who is tiny, adorable, and has the most powerful non-sacrificial move in the game series.
 Not to mention that it apparently has the ability to win any battle period.